akoidan/vue-tricks/README.md

  - Say hello to ecosystem, and different extensions to react-chrome and react-redux (that requires tinkering to get it work).
 Yeah, guess what happens when react crashes?
 Correct, it displays nothing!
  - shouldComponentUpdate tells you anything? aha components should be reactive and not longer than 5 lines of code.
 Have you really seen it in huge enterise?
 Say hello to 500 lines jsx template and flashing green `<body` on simple textinput
  - react doesn't have single file components, and even is some not known libs support it, your favorite IDE will go crazy about it.
 So what, who needs SFC?
 Tell me that when you start importing css files to jsx and end up with coupled together css/js across different component in huge enterpice reactproject
+ - no `v-model` attribute, what do you need to update prop on parent, Yeah correct go proxy
+ - Redux complexity, no comments...
+Yeah you can go with different libs like graphql/mobx, is that what happens when you come to the project that has rect?.
+Oh yeah add saga to separate the code it becomes more intuitive (*joke)